nifty-oss/nitrate/README.md

 See the License for the specific language governing permissions and limitations under the License.

-This crate is based on [`solana-nostd-entrypoint`](https://github.com/cavemanloverboy/solana-nostd-entrypoint) under the [Apache-2.0 license](https://github.com/nifty-oss/nitrate/blob/main/LICENSE.third-party).
+This crate is based on [`solana-nostd-entrypoint`](https://github.com/cavemanloverboy/solana-nostd-entrypoint).